Skip to Main Content

 Participation Requirements

-• The last day to participate in research for the Spring 2026 is Friday, May 15th
+• The last day to participate in research is the Friday before Finals Week.

-• PSYC 2 and 8 students are required to complete 3 hours of research participation for each class.
+• PSYC 2 and 8 students are required to complete 3 hours/credits of research participation for each class.

-• PSYC 4 students are required to complete 2 hours of research participation.
+• PSYC 4 students are required to complete 2 hours/credits of research participation.

 Research Assignment FAQs